 This post may contain affiliate links, which means I may earn a small commission from purchased products at no additional cost to you.

-Take the dread & obligation out of your workout by making exercise an act of worship.
+Christian women, take the dread & obligation out of your workout by bringing God to the center and making exercise an act of worship.

 I don’t know about you, but the promise of a pretty dress isn’t enough to pry me out of a warm bed on a cold morning to go running.